The Beatles' 1966 tour of Germany, Japan and the Philippines: Arrival in Manila

 The Beatles' concerts in Manila had been anticipated by the local population on a level that Gould likens to the band's 1964 tour of Australia, when the whole country appeared to view the visit as a national event.
 The group's commitment to perform in the Philippines reinforced the country's pro-Western image and was especially welcomed by the recently elected president, Ferdinand Marcos, and his wife Imelda.
-Although the Beatles' tour itinerary originally listed the venue as the Araneta Coliseum, the concerts took place at the Rizal Memorial Stadium.
+Although the Beatles' tour itinerary originally listed the venue as the Araneta Coliseum (the Araneta family had refused to set the ticket price at an expensive 50 pesos), the concerts took place at the Rizal Memorial Stadium.
 The shows were promoted by Ramon Ramos and his company Cavalcade International Productions.